 5. Who was Swami Dayanand Saraswati?

-6. Write a short note about Law against child marriage.
+6. Write a short note about the law against child marriage.

 7. What were the social conditions prevalent in India before the ascendance of British power?